|

 toward the

 shell-at-large.
-He wanted to confess that this bizarre interlude
+He wanted to confess that the avant garde nature

 even care about what goes on,